 1. What is TCP?

-TCP (Transmission Control Protocol) is a connection-oriented, reliable communication protocol widely used in the Internet and computer networks.
-It is part of the transport layer and, together with IP (Internet Protocol), forms the TCP/IP protocol suite, which is the foundation for data transmission on the internet.
-The role of TCP in network communication is to ensure reliable data transfer.
-It is mainly used for applications that require high reliability and guaranteed sequence of data delivery.
+TCP (Transmission Control Protocol) is a connection-oriented, reliable communication protocol widely used on the Internet and computer networks.
+It is part of the transport layer and, together with IP (Internet Protocol), forms the TCP/IP protocol suite, which is the foundation for data transmission on the Internet.
+TCP ensures reliable data transfer in network communication, typically used for applications that demand high reliability and ordered data delivery.

 2. When to Use TCP?

-• When the network environment is unstable: If you are in a less-than-ideal network environment (such as weak signal or fluctuating network conditions), choosing a TCP connection can ensure reliable data transmission because TCP automatically handles issues like packet loss and out-of-order delivery, guaranteeing the reliability of the transmission.
+When the network environment is unstable: If you are in a challenging network environment (weak signals or fluctuating network conditions), choosing a TCP connection can ensure reliable data transmission because TCP automatically handles issues such as packet loss and out-of-order delivery, guaranteeing the reliability of the transmission.

 3. Practical Applications of TCP with Reolink Cameras

-Software like VLC, Synology, QNAP, and others are commonly used for video playback and monitoring management, often for playing network streams or connecting to cameras.
-These software programs typically provide two methods for transmitting video data: via TCP or UDP.
-When you select TCP connection, the software prioritizes using the TCP protocol to communicate with the camera, ensuring reliable video data transmission.
-Below are images guiding how to switch to TCP in some commonly used software.
-If you are using different software or cannot find this setting, you may want to consult the software's support for more information.
+Software like VLC, Synology, and QNAP are commonly used for video playback and surveillance management.
+They typically offer two methods for transmitting video data: TCP and UDP.
+By selecting TCP connection, the software prioritizes the TCP protocol for reliable video transmission.
+Below are images showing how to switch to TCP in popular software.
+If you are using different software or cannot find this setting, contact the support team for assistance.

-In summary, this article gives you a general understanding of TCP and show you how to use the TCP feature for better preview performance when using third-party software to view your Reolink camera.
+In summary, this article provides a general understanding of TCP and how to use TCP for enhanced streaming performance when using third-party software to view your Reolink camera.